computing-in-the-liberal-arts/SIGCSE2020-PreSymposium-Event/docs/curricula/whitman/index.md

 ## Key contributions
 I am proud of our flat pre-requisite structure, offering three "portmanteau" courses at the intermediate level with only intro as a prerequisite.

-While I expected non-major interest in CS 270 or "CS2", I did not expect such broad interest in CS 210 and 220 - even though we chose course materials with an eye towards the liberal arts.
+While I expected broad non-major interest in CS 270 or "CS2", I did not expect such broad interest in CS 210 and 220 - even though we chose course materials with an eye towards the liberal arts.
 We currently offer four sections of CS 167 annually, two sections of CS 270, and one each of CS 210 and 220.
 In the future, we hope to offer two sections of each 200-level core course.